 Overcoming the challenge: Scaling

 Have you read one of our most amazing posts about how to save money on shipping?
-If you didn’t, head over there, read it carefully, and then come back here to ensure you get it all right to expand the idea.
+If you haven’t yet, head over there, read it carefully, and then come back here to ensure you get it all right to expand the idea.

 First, what is fulfillment?
 According to the almighty BusinessDictionary, fulfillment in general is a “process of taking an order and executing it by making it ready for delivery to its intended customer.
 It may involve warehouse pickup, packaging, labeling, etc.”

-When the trusting, reliable, high-quality service handles your fulfillment, the quality of packing should be accordingly good.
+When a trusting, reliable, high-quality service handles your fulfillment, the quality of packing should be correspondingly good.

 Okay, Subbly, what if I don’t want to outsource my fulfillment?

-There are plenty of options to untangle this challenge if you’re not in the mood for outsourcing and wish to fulfill the fulfillment process internally.
-Here are couple of smart actions you can undertake, in order to run the fulfillment of your subscription business smoothly:
+There are plenty of options to untangle this challenge if you’re not in the mood for outsourcing and wish to take charge of the fulfillment process internally.
+Here are couple of smart actions you can make:

 Then, move on to actual packing days and all the schedules around them.
 Add the information about staff, the number of people you’ll need for all those actions and also, if you need to contact someone in order to get things going, add a small memo for that as well.